KyWa/dotfiles/docs/OpenShift-Storage.md

 # Kubernetes / OpenShift Storage

+In OpenShift to allow storage from the host to a container/pod you must modify the SELinux configuration via: `semanage fcontext -a -t container_file_t '/path/to/data(/.*)?'`.
+Don't forget to apply them via `restorecon -Rv /path/to/data`.

 `PersistentVolumes` can be seen via an `oc get pv` call.
 To create a `PersistentVolume` you need a basic config to apply via `oc create -f file.yml`.
 Example of a `PersistentVolumeClaime` below:

 ```yaml